Applicability

-This topic describes how to use peewee to connect to OceanBase Database and perform basic database operations, including table creation, data insertion, data updating, and data querying.
+This topic describes how to use peewee to connect to OceanBase Database and perform basic database operations, such as table creation, data insertion, data update, and data query.

 Prerequisites